Rahab (mythology): Egypt

 Rahab is a poetical name for Egypt.
-It might have Egyptian origins that were accommodated to the Hebrew language.
-However, there is nothing revealing in the Coptic language.
+It might have Egyptian origins that were accommodated to the Hebrew language, although there is no relevant term in Coptic language.

 Jewish folklore

 In medieval Jewish folklore, Rahab is a mythical sea monster, a dragon of the waters, the "demonic angel of the sea".
-Rahab represents the primordial abyss, the water-dragon of darkness and chaos, comparable to Leviathan and Tiamat.
+Rahab represents the primordial abyss, the water dragon of darkness and chaos, comparable to Leviathan and Tiamat.
 Rahab later became a particular demon, inhabitant of the sea, especially associated with the Red Sea.

 Modern culture

 Rahab is the official Hebrew name for the planet Neptune in a vote organised by the Academy of the Hebrew Language in 2009.

-Several Israel Navy submarines also bear the name, including the fifth Dolphin class submarine slated to enter service in late 2015, the INS Rahav.
+Several Israel Navy submarines also bear the name, including the fifth Dolphin class submarine, which officially entered service in January, 2016: The INS Rahav.

 In the video game Legacy of Kain: Soul Reaver, the boss character Rahab is a vampire who has evolved into a marine fish-like creature, possibly a reference to the mythic sea monster.
+The final boss of The Ocean Hunter is likewise a monstrous sea humanoid named Rahab.